SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    For class instances,
    a constant property can be modified during initialization only by the class that introduces it.
-   It cannot be modified by a subclass.
+   It can't be modified by a subclass.

 You can revise the ``SurveyQuestion`` example from above to use a constant property rather than a variable property for the ``text`` property of the question,